adamsjoe/lumiradx_tech_test/README.md

 **The call to PUT /blog/posts/ (creating a new blog post) - should this return a 201 rather than a 200?**
 If we are creating a new blog post, should we not return the created status code?

+**"In use" deleting blog**
+There is a 409 in use code for one of the deleted calls.
+I couldn't get this to trigger.
+So marking this as a question to raise to dev.

+If no dev was available, it would be raised as a **bug** to ensure it is not forgotton or lost.

 ## Improvements (for the tests) ##